 When are the application deadlines?
 Admission to the Certificate and MA programs is rolling; you can apply any time after you complete the Introduction to the History of Medicine course.
 Registration for individual courses usually opens early in the summer for fall courses (Terms 1 and 2), and in the fall for winter/spring courses (Terms 3 and 4)

 Can online courses from other schools at Johns Hopkins (e.g. School of Public Health) count towards the credit total for a Certificate or a Masters?
 It depends on the course.
 Please consult Online Program faculty.

 Can I take online courses if I am registered as a graduate student at the Johns Hopkins School of Medicine?
 Yes, you can take our courses.
 Please contact email@example.com for more details.

-Why can’t I apply to the MA or Certificate program if I am a resident of certain states?
-Now you can!
-Regulations have changed and residents of all 50 states and the District of Columbia can apply.
+Is there any restrictions on applying to the MA or Certificate program if I am a resident of certain states?
+Residents of all 50 states and the District of Columbia can apply.

 Do you offer courses for CME?
 At present we do not offer courses for CME credit.